 On March 24, 2018, Demi Lovato performed at the March for Our Lives anti-gun violence rally in Washington, D.C.

-On June 21, 2018, Demi Lovato released the single "Sober," revealing a relapse after six years of sobriety.
+On June 21, 2018, Demi Lovato released the single "Sober", revealing that she had relapsed after six years of sobriety.

-On July 24, 2018, Demi Lovato was rushed to Cedars-Sinai Medical Center in Los Angeles after an opioid overdose and was revived with naloxone.
+On July 24, 2018, Demi Lovato was rushed to the Cedars-Sinai Medical Center in Los Angeles after emergency services were called to her home due to an opioid overdose.

-In December 2018, Demi Lovato dismissed rumors regarding her overdose on Twitter and thanked fans for their support, stating that she would one day share what exactly happened.
+In December 2018, Demi Lovato dismissed rumors regarding her overdose on Twitter and thanked fans for their support, stating she would one day share the full story when she was ready.

-In 2018, Demi Lovato became a brand ambassador for the mug company Ember and starred in CORE Hydration's "Finding Balance" campaign.
+In 2018, Demi Lovato became a brand ambassador for the mug company Ember and starred in CORE Hydration's "Finding Balance" campaign, having become an initial investor of CORE Hydration after discovering the brand in 2015.

-In 2018, Demi Lovato was raped during her drug overdose, realizing a month after the incident that she was not in a place to consent.
+In 2018, Demi Lovato was raped during her drug overdose, realizing a month after the incident that she was not in a place to consent at that point.

 In 2019, Billboard ranked Demi Lovato as one of the most successful artists of the 2010s decade.

-In 2019, Dior utilized Demi Lovato's song "Only Forever" from the album Tell Me You Love Me in commercials and social media to promote the brand's "Dior Forever" makeup collection.
+In 2019, Dior used Demi Lovato's song "Only Forever" from the album Tell Me You Love Me in a series of commercials and social media posts to promote the brand's "Dior Forever" makeup collection.

 On February 2, 2020, Demi Lovato performed "The Star-Spangled Banner" at Super Bowl LIV.